Simulated Annealing

 Auto-selected: Auto-selected when 4 to 10 parameters are enabled.

 Want to see optimization in action?
-Browse our real strategy backtests vs buy and hold on NVDA, TSLA, and AAPL.
+Browse our strategy backtesting and robustness examples on NVDA, TSLA, and AAPL.

 New to this?
 Read how to run your first optimization or learn how to choose the right optimization method for your strategy.